Dinner with Spain's elBulli chef to be sold at auction

 It was named the world's top restaurant for four consecutive years in the S. Pellegrino World's 50 Best Restaurants compiled by Restaurant Magazine.

-More than 8,800 bottles of wine from elBulli's cellar could sell for an estimated $1 million, but Ritchie said it is difficult to put a price on the dinners with Adria at his brother's restaurant, Tickets, in Barcelona.
+More than 8,800 bottles of wine from elBulli's cellar could sell for an estimated $1 million (660,850 pounds), but Ritchie said it is difficult to put a price on the dinners with Adria at his brother's restaurant, Tickets, in Barcelona.

-Opening bids for the meal at the April 3 auction in Hong Kong and another at the April 26 sale in New York will be $5,000 (HK$40,000).
+Opening bids for the meal at the April 3 auction in Hong Kong and another at the April 26 sale in New York will be $5,000.

 "We are excited to offer food and wine lovers a chance to enjoy a part of the elBulli experience," Ritchie said in a statement.